In This Article

 Read more on copper in my article, “Copper is Back.”

 Beyond the benefits of oral hygiene, tongue scraping, brushing, and flossing the teeth followed by drinking a large glass of water is a strategic way to kick-start the digestive process.
 By stimulating the taste buds with tongue scraping, not only is the tongue better able to perceive tastes and properly digest foods (3), this taste bud-activation also engages the lower intestines to initiate a complete bowel elimination first thing in the morning.

 A copper tongue scraper will not only offer great oral hygiene benefits while scraping the tongue, it will also resist bacterial accumulation while not in use – results that last!
 Due to its beneficial properties, silver would be the second choice for tongue scraper material, although stainless steel is more than adequate to perform the job.

 1. In the morning, right after you wake up, scrape your tongue.
 Make it the first thing you do.
 Even if you wake up in the middle of the night, scraping the tongue followed by a glass of water can reduce accumulating digestive ama (toxins).

 2. With a relaxed tongue, using your U-shaped tongue scraper, gently reach to the back of the tongue and scrape the tongue from back to front.
-Repeat this 5-10 times, reaching as far back as comfortable, rinsing the scraper after each pass.
+Repeat this 5-10 times, reaching as far back as comfortable, and rinsing the scraper after each pass.
 A slight gag can help bring up some mucus and ama from the back of the throat.

 3. Follow tongue scraping with brushing (with non-fluoride toothpaste), flossing, and a large glass of water.